-Not much to say here…this pudding is simply beautiful to look at and the sweet sour deliciousness captures the long awaited summer in dessert form.
+Not much to say here…this pudding is simply beautiful to look at and simply scrumptious to eat!
+The sweet sour deliciousness of the currants, sour cherries and raspberries captures the long awaited summer in a dessert form.
 I used currants from my garden mixed in with a few black raspberries for good measure.
 Viva el sol!

 Ingredients: For the pudding; 1/4 cup cornstarch, 2 cups of cherry juice with no sugar added, 1/4 cup sugar, 2 cups raspberries, 2 cups sour cherries pitted, 2 cups red currents destemmed.
 For the vanilla sauce: 2 tablespoons cornstarch, 2 cups plus 2 tablespoons whole milk, 1/4 cup sugar, 1/2 vanilla bean split (I used 1 teaspoon extract), up to 1/4 cup heavy cream (optional)

 Pudding or Rote Grutze

 - Put the cornstarch in a small bowl and whisk in 1/4 cup of water to make a lump free slurry.
 Set aside.

 - Pour juice into a 4 qt saucepan and add the sugar.
 Set over medium heat and stir until sugar dissolved.
 Add the fruit to the pot and bring to just a boil.

 - Give the slurry another whisk and pour into the pot just as the fruit starts to bubble.
 It will thicken almost immediately.
 Bring back to a boil and then remove from the heat.